usmaan9990/ChatMate/README.md

 ## ⚙️ Project Setup (Key Notes)

 > 📝 **Model Setup**:
-Create a `models/orca_mini` directory and download the model using: "wget https://huggingface.co/zoltanctoth/orca_mini_3B-GGUF/resolve/main/orca-mini-3b.q4_0.gguf"
+Create a `Model/orca_mini` directory and download the model using: "wget https://huggingface.co/zoltanctoth/orca_mini_3B-GGUF/resolve/main/orca-mini-3b.q4_0.gguf"

+> > 📦 **Why the model isn't included**:
+Due to GitHub's 2GB file upload limit, the Orca Mini 3B model is **not uploaded to this repository**.
+To set it up properly:
+1. Create a directory structure: `models/orca_mini/`
+2. Inside `orca_mini`, run the above `wget` command to download the model file.

 > 🧠 **Model Loading**:
 Used **CTransformers** to load the model due to its lighter weight compared to `llama-cpp`.
+But to `FinTer.py` used `llama-cpp`.

 > 🌐 **App Backend**:
 Implemented using **Flask** to serve the chatbot interface.